Huda-Hakami/Context-Guided-Relation-Embeddings/README.md

 - DiffVec_Pairs:
 - DiffVec_Pseudo_Label.txt:
 - SemEval_Pairs.txt:
 - Relational Patterns: is a folder for relational patterns of DiffVec training dataset.
-The folder includes the following files:
+The folder includes two pickle files as follows:

-        1. Patterns_Xmid5Y:
+        1. Patterns_Xmid5Y: a dictionary that maps pattern ids to patterns

-        2. Patterns_Xmid5Y_PerPair:
+        2. Patterns_Xmid5Y_PerPair: a dictionary that maps word-pairs to list of pattern ids.

 # Usage